hdwlab/T5Gemma-TTS/README.md

     --target_duration 5.0
 ```

-**Note**: If `--target_duration` is not specified, the model automatically estimates an appropriate duration based on phoneme analysis.
+**Note**: If `--target_duration` is not specified, the system automatically calculates an appropriate duration based on phoneme count and language-specific pacing rules.
+This calculation is approximate, so if the result isn't as expected, try specifying the duration manually.

 ## Inference